Models

 Differences from Tortoise ORM

 This section describes the differences between DipDup and Tortoise ORM.
-Most likely won't notice them, but it's better to be aware of them.
+You most likely won't notice them, but it's better to be aware of them.

 Fields